Differentially Private Joint Independence Test: Technical Lemmas

 Hence $\tilde{r}_{1-\alpha} > r_{1-\alpha} - \epsilon - \Delta_T$.
 Since $\epsilon$ is arbitrary, we conclude $\tilde{r}_{1-\alpha} \geq r_{1-\alpha} - \Delta_T$.
 In summary, we have established that $|\tilde{r}_{1-\alpha} - r_{1-\alpha}| \leq \Delta_T$, which holds for any $k \in [n]$, any resamples $\bphi_1, \dots, \bphi_B$, and any $\zeta_1, \dots, \zeta_B \overset{\text{i.i.d.}}{\sim} \Lap(0, 1)$.
 Therefore, the desired claim follows. \end{proof}

 Pointwise consistency is often regarded as a weak power guarantee, while the uniform power is more desirable.
-We next state the uniform power of the differentially private resampling test.
-It is a simple generalization of uniform power of the DP permutation tests \citep[Theorem~4]{Kim2023DPP}.
+We next state the uniform power of the DP resampling test.
+It is a generalization of uniform power of the DP permutation tests \citep[Theorem~4]{Kim2026DPP}.
 For completeness, we formulate it as Lemma~\ref{lemma_uniformpower}.